riju-maiti/etcd-test-composer/README.md

 #### Unreachable Assertions

 Unreachable assertions will evaluate if that part of code was not reached.
 They are written in places that we do not want to reach.
-An example would be in code sections that print error statements.
-In `parallel_driver_generate+traffic.py` we have the following assertion:
+An example would be in code sections for error handling.
+In `parallel_driver_generate_traffic.py` we have the following assertion:

 `unreachable("Client fails to connects to an etcd host", {"traffic_id":traffic_id, "host":host, "error":e})`

+We expect to always to connect to an etcd host.
+If this assertion is ever hit, then the property will fail.

 ### Randomness